Documentation of Audiology Services

 Documentation for Clinical Management

-Clinical documentation includes justification of the following service attributes:
+Clinical documentation helps justify the following service attributes:

-• Functionality — Do the recommendations or services address goals that are relevant to the client/patients' educational or vocational needs, safety, health, and independence in their environments and to their specific communication needs and partners?
+• Functionality—Do the services address goals that are relevant to the client/patient’s educational or vocational needs, safety, health, and independence in their environments and to their specific communication needs and partners?

 Components of Clinical Documentation

-Required components of clinical documentation vary and are dependent upon factors such as setting, service(s) provided, and legal factors.
-Documentation of all clinical interactions, whether diagnostic or interventional, will recount the following details:
+The required components of clinical documentation vary and are dependent upon factors such as setting, service(s) provided, and legalities.
+Documenting a clinical interaction, whether diagnostic or interventional, involves capturing the following details:

 ASHA’s Preferred Practice Patterns for the Profession of Audiology (ASHA, 2006) may provide guidance.